justadudewhohacks/npm-opencv-build/README.md

 - The `disableAutoBuild` field in the current package.json `opencv4nodejs` object.
 - The `OPENCV4NODEJS_DISABLE_AUTOBUILD` environement variable.

-Can be set using the environment variables *OPENCV4NODEJS_DISABLE_AUTOBUILD*
+Generaly you should prefer using the environment variables *OPENCV4NODEJS_DISABLE_AUTOBUILD*

 ### opencvIncludeDir